Herding dogs were bred to work and work hard. They are a high energy and highly intelligent dog. They are also bred to work for a handler.

 It is impossible to remove a herding breeds natural herding behavior, but it is possible to redirect it into healthier outlets.

 The first thing to do when your dog tries to herd you is to ignore it.
 If you react to your dog’s herding it will make them think it is a fun and entertaining game.
 Ignoring them will remove the fun from it.

 Practice good obedience training and give them a sit, stay command or leave command when they try to herd you.
 A good recall or come command is essential so you can call them if they are herding other people.
 Redirect them by using games or toys.

 There are three main categories of dog toy: Chew toys, interactive and puzzle toys and plush toys.
 If you understand the three main categories of dog toy you can develop a strategy to use the various toys to develop your relationship, teach important skills and behaviors and help to make your dog calm, balanced and happy.
 Read “Not all dog toys are created equal” to learn about how to use their toys to teach wanted behavior.

 It is also crucial to provide plenty of physical and mental exercise.
 Herding behavior often occurs when they are bored or have too much energy.
 For ideas on how to tire your dog read “How to tire a hyper high energy dog” and “How to tire a dog quickly“.

 Don’t underestimate the importance of providing mental enrichment and stimulation.
 Mental exercise can tire a dog just as much as physical exercise.
-Learn about the six types of enrichment for your dog by reading “Mental enrichment and mind stimulation for dogs”
+Learn about the six types of enrichment for your dog by reading “Mental stimulation for Border Collies and herding dogs”